Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with sensible defaults and clear tradeoffs.

 Picmu

-Built for real media formats
+Built around real file formats

 Core image processing, video inspection, and audio handling stay in the browser.
 Files do not get pushed into a remote media queue.